 In the 19th century, Sanremo became one of the largest exporters of flowers around the world with one of the biggest and most important Flower Markets in Europe.
 The Sanremo florists have their own emblematic Sanremo Italian style of flower bouquets containing only high-quality local products expressing the specific cultural conditions for which Sanremo’s floriculture is distinguished by.

-Famous Viena’s annual New Year Classical Concert is known as well for the tremendous amount of flowers arranged in breathtaking designs that are brought from Sanremo.
+Famous annual New Year Classical Concert in Vienna is known as well for the tremendous amount of flowers arranged in breathtaking designs that are brought from Sanremo.
 Another event that celebrates the symbol of the flower is the Sanremo Flower Parade,(Corso Fiorito) an annual event held in Sanremo just before spring knocks on the door.
-It serves as a showcase not only of the most beautiful production of the Sanremo’s flowers but as well as of other cities from the Italian Riviera that participate and contribute to the event by exposing their mosaic compositions made of thousands of colourful flowers.
+It serves as a showcase not only of the most beautiful production of the Sanremo’s flowers but of other cities from the Italian Riviera that participate and contribute to the event, by exposing their mosaic compositions made of thousands of colorful flowers.
 The parade itself consists of floats beautifully arranged with flowers followed by marching bands.
 The sun and the sea, the beautiful styled buildings surrounded by blooming vibrant gardens filled with natural floral perfumes and spring temperatures all year round makes Sanremo a very tempting place to be.

 Corso Cavallotti: Villas and Statues